Internet troll

 Background

-While the Internet, blogging, and some social platforms date to the late twentieth century, social media channels did not gain popularity until the early twenty-first century.
+While the internet, blogging, and some social media platforms date to the late twentieth century, social media channels did not gain widespread popularity until the early twenty-first century.
 The first to enjoy widespread use was Facebook, which Mark Zuckerberg and associates initially launched for Harvard students in 2004.
 When it opened to the public, Facebook quickly gained members who used it to post status updates and follow what their friends were doing.
-As of 2006, however, it was still trailing behind Myspace, which was the most popular social media platform.
+While Facebook initially trailed behind Myspace, which was the most popular social media platform at that time, it soon surpassed it among users.
 YouTube debuted in 2005, allowing people to post and watch videos and comment on them.
 Many people established themselves as “influencers,” posting fashion and makeup tutorials; others established video game channels.

-The next major advance was the 2007 launch of Twitter, an online microblogging service.
-The messages users can post, called tweets, are limited to 140 characters for most users.
-Within a few years it became the platform of choice of many celebrities.
-Actor Ashton Kutcher was the first to amass more than one million followers in 2009.
-Politicians, notably Senator Barack Obama, recognized its value as a means to reach people, in particular young adults who might not normally follow politics.
-Obama gained more than twenty times as many Twitter followers during the 2008 presidential campaign as his Republican opponent, Senator John McCain.
-Obama went on to win the presidency.
-Twitter also became known as a source of breaking news as people began posting images and updates of events.
+The next major advance was the 2007 launch of Twitter (rebranded as X in 2023), an online microblogging service.
+The messages users could post, called tweets, were limited to 140 characters for most users.
+Within a few years, it became the platform of choice for many celebrities.
+Politicians also recognized its value as a means to reach people, in particular young adults who might not normally follow politics.
+The platform additionally became known as a source of breaking news as people began posting images and updates of events.

 Overview

-Psychologists say Internet trolls exist and thrive because of the disinhibition effect.
+Psychologists have theorized that internet trolls exist and thrive because of the disinhibition effect.
 This means they are made bolder by the anonymity of online interaction.
 While they might not say or do something in a face-to-face encounter, they do not feel inhibited online.
 This may manifest as toxic disinhibition, in which they are rude, critical, angry, and sometimes threatening, or as benign disinhibition, which involves sharing personal information, including secret fears, or being unusually generous.

 Several factors contribute to this disinhibition.
 These include anonymity, invisibility, asynchronicity, solipsistic introjection, dissociative imagination, and minimizing authority.

-Solipsistic introjection is an effect text communication sometimes has on people.
+Solipsistic introjection is an effect that text communication sometimes has on people.
 They assign characteristics to a person online, which might include physical characteristics, vocal qualities, and mannerisms.
-This online person becomes a person in the individual’s head, and the individual may incorporate the online person into his or her imagination.
+This online person becomes a person in the individual’s head, and the individual may incorporate the online person into their imagination.
 This might include fantasies and imagined conversations.
-Sometimes people simply read posts made by others and hear it, in their heads, in their own voices.
+Sometimes people simply read posts made by others and hear them, in their heads, in their own voices.
 This reduces inhibitions because they may feel they are talking to themselves.

 Sometimes people dissociate from the online persona they have created.
 This dissociative imagination means they see the other character as living in a sort of dream world, which allows them to avoid taking responsibility for what the character is doing.